FairwindsOps/insights-docs/docs/first-steps/cost-efficiency.md

 If you're not seeing values in these fields, make sure the `goldilocks` report is installed and operating properly.

-Goldilocks analyzes actualy resource usage for your `Deployments`, and makes recommendations for how much memory and CPU you _should_ be setting for your requests and limits.
+Goldilocks analyzes actual resource usage for your `Deployments`, and makes recommendations for how much memory and CPU you _should_ be setting for your requests and limits.
 While it may recommend moving resources up or down, we typically find that teams have set resources too high, since workloads with resources that are too low will experience noticeable performance issues.